Skip to content

 Organize with Folders and Tags

 To avoid a cluttered desktop or documents folder, consider setting up dedicated folders for your screenshots.
 As mentioned, you can automate saving to specific folders using Terminal commands or the Screenshot app’s options.
-Furthermore, macOS’s Finder allows you to tag files.
+MacOS’s Finder allows you to tag files.
 Assign relevant tags (e.g., ‘Project X’, ‘Bug Report’, ‘Tutorial’) to your screenshots for easier searching and organization later.

 Consider File Naming Conventions